tutoriex-tech/AutoWriter/README.md

 # AutoWriter

-Writes code autometically on your online java compiler!
+Writes code autometically in your online java compiler!